BGnoinski/gnoinski.ca/ben/build_site/content/How_this_site_came_to_be.md

 `docker run -td -p 8080:8080 -v /home/ben/gnoinski.ca/ben/build_site/:/site {IMAGE ID}`

-And after the pelican quickstart I can run `./develop_server.sh start 8080` and then browse everything on the localhost.
+And after the pelican quickstart I can run `./develop_server.sh start 8080` and then browse to localhost:8080 in Chrome outside of the container.

-At this point I looked at CodependentCodr s repo to see what theme he was using and realized I messed up something so basic I should be emabarresed.
+At this point I looked at CodependentCodr's repo to see what theme he was using and realized I messed up something so basic I should be emabarresed.
 I didn't have a requirements.txt for pip.
 I was just installing all the requirements adhoc in the Dockerfile.
 Fixed that, and added vim.
-Everytime I went `vim file` and the command doesn't exist it annoyed me, so I might as well fix it since vim is muscle memory at this point.
+Everytime I went `vim file` and the command doesn't exist it annoys me, so I might as well fix it since vim is muscle memory at this point.

 New docker file: